 - Section 1.
 The officers of the Faculty shall include a Faculty President, a Faculty Vice President, an Immediate Past Faculty President; and a Faculty Secretary. - Section 2.
 The Faculty President, in consultation with other faculty officers and administration, sets the agenda for and runs full faculty meetings.
 The Faculty President serves as a liaison to the President of the College and the Provost.
 The Faculty President serves on the Leadership Council.
 The Faculty President also serves as the Representative to the Board of Trustees and writes the faculty report to the Board of Trustees.
-The Faculty President also participates in the selection of Sandifer scholars and in general represents the faculty when needed on campus.
+The Faculty President convenes the Distinguished Mentor Award Committee.
+The Faculty President in general represents the faculty when needed on campus.
 The term for this position is one (1) year.
 This position is comparable to three (3) hours of release time.